(Illustration: “Forthwith upright he rears from off the pool”,

 I was also responsible from the audio content.
 For most of the sound effects, I used the standard CD libraries that came with Akai S950 professional sampler.
 I was so much interested in music production that I had a huge stock of commercial sample libraries on 3.5″ floppies, in addition to an enormous music CD archive.
 I knew that most game development companies relied on these sample libraries, so I felt truly confident in using them.
 Although it was a risky business at the cost of sounding similar to other games, that was the common case for most game developers.

 Creating musical ideas/content for the game was more challenging than the sound FX stuff.
-For almost all songs, I tried to create an “acoustic atmosphere” that supported the tension of the gameplay.
+For almost all songs, I tried to create an “atmosphere” that supported the tension of the gameplay.
 For example, the encounter with the hybrid (sprite + 3D filled vector) creature in the first level triggers a bombastic war drums sequence.
-It is an audio warning indicator, telling you that something weird is going on there!
+It is an aural warning, telling you that something weird is going on there!

 [ Today, this technique is widely used in AAA games, such as “Tomb Raider”, “Uncharted 3”, “BioShock Infinite”, etc. ]